contact@consultdmw.com

 If you delete an item from your list, then that item will not disappear from any of the cells in your spreadsheet to which originally you applied it using the dropdown.

-For this reason you’ll need to adjust entries in your spreadsheet before anyone uses it with the revised dropdown list.
+This means that you'll need to adjust entries already recorded in your spreadsheet before anyone uses it with the revised dropdown list.

 Your Support for DMW TIPS